matbambbang/sspnet/README.md

 that produce both accurate and stable solutions.
 Motivated by the SSP property and a generalizedRunge-Kutta method, we propose Strong Stability Preserving networks (SSP networks) which improve robustness against adversarial attacks.
-We expirically demonstratet that the proposed networks improve the robustness against adversarial examples without any defensive methods.
+We empirically demonstrate that the proposed networks improve the robustness against adversarial examples without any defensive methods.
 Further, the SSP networks are complementary with a state-of-the-art adversarial training scheme.
 Lastly, our experiments show that SSP networks suppress the blow-up of adversarial perturbations.
 Our results open up a way to study robust architectures of neural networks leveraging rich knowledge from numerical discretization literature.